smvgarcia/writing-samples/README.md

 *(listed from most recent to oldest)*

-* `2024-install-in-local-virtual-envt.md`: This file was created to help colleagues understand how and why to use a virtual environment when installing software.
+* `2024-install-in-local-virtual-envt.md`: This file was created in 2024 to help colleagues understand how and why to use a virtual environment when installing software.
 I created this entirely myself.
 * `2017-ACCESS-grant-proposal.pdf`: This is a funded grant proposal that I helped to write with several colleagues.
 I did not write the first draft, but I helped with revisions and editing.
 * `2012-selected-bridges-grant-pieces`: This folder holds several grant pieces from a funded grant proposal.
 I wrote the initial draft based on my own program vision, and revised based on comments from several readers.
 * `2008-idiots-guide-to-BEAST.pdf`: This is internal documentation I created to help members of my postdoc lab after I taught myself how to use the BEAST suite of software.
 I created this myself, except for sections that indicate they were taken from the BEAST manual.